aronakhmad/aronakhmad.github.io/_posts/2020-11-19-indonesias-poverty-graph.markdown

 ---
-title:  "Indonesia's Poverty Simple Overview Visualization using Matplotlib"
+title:  "Simple Overview Visualization of Poverty in Indonesia using Matplotlib"
 subtitle: "Poverty has been becoming one of Indonesia's biggest problem all along.
 This article will show you the overview of it as well as the simple use of matplotlib for data plotting."
 author: "Aron Akhmad"
 avatar: "img/authors/cat.jpeg"